RemiCazoulat/FluidSim/README.md

 # FluidSim
-The goal of this project is to achieve a non-compressible Eulerian fluid simulation using the finite element method.
+The goal of this project is to achieve a non-compressible Eulerian Fluid simulation using the finite element method.

 Current state of the simulation using the VELOCITY display mode :
 ![](resources/images/fluid_16_1.png)

 ## What is done
-- implementing simulation of fluid for games on CPU
+- implementing simulation of Fluid for games on CPU
 - making controls to interact with the simulation
 - displaying simulation with 2 modes : VELOCITY MODE and DENSITY MODE
 - Modifying bounds management to simplify it and to easily add objects and obstacles (with a mask array)